LucDemortier/LucDemortier.github.io/_portfolio/2_luther.md

 ## Technical Note

 The diagram below shows the analysis flow of the present study together with the data science tools that I used.
-The analysis code can be found on [my GitHub repository](https://github.com/LucDemortier/MoviesAndStars).
+The analysis code can be found in [my GitHub repository](https://github.com/LucDemortier/MoviesAndStars).

 {% maincolumn /assets/img/MoviesAndStars/LutherAnalysisFlow.jpg 'Figure 9: Analysis flow for the Movies and Stars study.' %}